hwmhht/hht204806/Lesson-2:-Triangle-rasterization-and-back-face-culling.md

 2. Rasterize simultaneously the left and the right sides of the triangle;
 3. Draw a horizontal line segment between the left and the right boundary points.

-At this point my students start to loose the firm ground: which segment is the left one, which one is right?
+At this point my students start to lose the firm ground: which segment is the left one, which one is right?
 Besides, there are three segments in a triangle...
 Usually, after this introduction I leave my students for about an hour: once again, reading my code is much less valuable than comparing your own code with mine.

 [One hour passes]